MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-enrollment-of-windows-devices.md

 The **Info** button can be found on work or school connections involving MDM.
 This button is included in the following scenarios:

-- Connecting your device to an Azure AD domain that has autoenroll into MDM configured.
+- Connecting your device to a Microsoft Entra domain that has autoenroll into MDM configured.
 - Connecting your device to a work or school account that has autoenroll into MDM configured.
 - Connecting your device to MDM.